kaust-rccl/ksl-docs/docs/source/soft_env/prog_env/containers/podman.rst

 .. note::

     Explanation of the Pull Command:

-    - podman pull: This is the command used to fetch the image from the Docker registry.
+    - ``podman pull``: This is the command used to fetch the image from the Docker registry.
-    - --root=/ibex/user/$username/podman_images: Specifies the root directory where the container images are stored.
+    - ``--root=/ibex/user/$username/podman_images``: Specifies the root directory where the container images are stored.
 This is particularly useful for keeping all related data in a specific project directory, which helps in organizing and managing project files efficiently.
-    - nginx: This is the name of the container image.
+    - ``nginx``: This is the name of the container image.
 The tf_gputag refers to the version of this image.

 As we are still working on the terminal provided by the resource allocation